jenneracostadiaz/wallet-frontend/README.md

 * Add, edit and delete accounts
 * Add, edit and delete labels
 * Add, edit and delete receivable and payable

+## Next Steps
+* Update Categories report with filters
+* Add charts to see the transactions
+* Add a calendar to see the transactions by date
+* Add multi currency support

 ## License